 Mercury: This planet is closest to the sun.
 It is visible in the morning and the evening if it is away from the sun.
-A sunset.
-It rotates around itself from east to west.
-It is the hottest planet.

-Venus: It is the brightest planet in the solar system.
-It is seen in the sky in the east before the sunrise and in the west after the there is a magnetic field around the earth.
+A there is a magnetic field around the earth.
 It diverts the harmful rays from the sun towards the polar regions of the earth.